iti-armpalu/ng-recipe-book-app/README.md

 - Set up AutoLogin effect
 - Set up AutoLogout effect
 - Set up setLogoutTimeout and clearLogoutTimeout in auth.service.ts and clean the file

+@ngrx/store-devtools - Store Devtools provides developer tools and instrumentation for Store
+- Install Chrome extension
+- Install @ngrx/store-devtools via terminal
+- Set up the module in app.module.ts and configure

+@ngrx/router-store - bindings to connect the Angular Router with Store.
+During each router navigation cycle, multiple actions are dispatched that allow you to listen for changes in the router's state.
+You can then select data from the state of the router to provide additional information to your application
+- Install @ngrx/router-store via terminal
+- Set up the module in app.module.ts and configure